 FAQ: Your top questions about collecting and filing sales tax

-While this guide is not a substitute for professional legal or tax advice, our expertise comes from automating sales tax compliance at every step of the way, from registering in new states to managing deadlines and filing returns.
-Every day, we work with hundreds of businesses beginning to collect sales tax from customers.
+While this guide is not a substitute for professional legal or tax advice, we work with hundreds of businesses as they start collecting sales tax from customers.
 Here are the questions we hear most often from businesses like yours.

-- Are you selling something you can physically touch?
+- Do you sell something you can physically touch?
 If so, it’s called “tangible personal property” and it’s generally taxable.
-Exceptions vary from state to state.
+However, exceptions vary from state to state.

 - If you sell items through a marketplace, there’s a high likelihood it’s taxable.
 Whether you or the marketplace are supposed to collect and remit those taxes depends on the state.